ebzzry/ebzzry.github.io/fkd/en/quotes.md

 - An idea is like a virus.
 Resilient.
 Highly contagious.
 And the smallest seed of an idea can grow.
-  It can grow to define or destroy you<br>—Dominick Cobb, Inception (2010)
+  It can grow to define or destroy you.<br>—Dominick Cobb, Inception (2010)

 - Whilst ironically, those who aren’t willing to break will break first.<br>—MindSmash, YouTube